-1. Nitric oxide - This is an important enteric inhibitory neurosignaling molecule in the gastrointestinal tract.
-We are using this sensor in vitro to study how NO-mediated signaling is altered in obesity.
+1. Nitric oxide (NO) - This is an important enteric inhibitory neurosignaling molecule in the gastrointestinal tract.
+We are using this sensor in vitro to study how NO-mediated neuromuscular signaling is altered in obesity.

 2. Peroxynitrite (PON) - This is an important marker of inflammation.
 We are using this sensor in vitro to probe for the presence of inflammation in the gut wall in obesity.

-The NO and PON sensors are also part of a noninvasive analyzer being developed for exhaled breath.
-The goal of this project is to detect trace levels of these biomarkers in exhaled breath.
-The innovative sensor-based technology could provide on-site and point-of-care detection of these exhaled biomarkers that are relevant in the diagnosis of asthma, cystic fibrosis, cancer and other respiratory diseases.
+The NO and PON sensors are also part of a noninvasive analyzer being developed for exhaled breath condensate.
+The goal of this project is to detect trace levels of these biomarkers of inflammation in exhaled breath.
+The innovative sensor-based technology could provide on-site and point-of-care detection of these exhaled biomarkers that are relevant in the management of asthma, cystic fibrosis, cancer and other respiratory diseases.
 This project is collaborative with faculty in the Departments of Medicine and the Lung Transplant Program.
 [Current funding = NIH and Clinical and Translational Sciences Institute, MSU]

 An array of sensors is being developed using ink-jet printing technology for application in a “smart bandage”.
 The sensor system will report on the status of wound healing by measuring oxygen levels, pH, uric acid and toxins produced by infectious bacteria.
 The sensor array will also incorporate an electrode for electrogenerating oxidants to inactivate infectious bacteria, thus lessening the need for antibiotics.
-This project is collaborative with faculty in the Departments of Physiology, Microbiology and Molecular Genetics, Small Animal Clinical Sciences (College of Veterinary Medicine, MSU) and EPFL (Switzerland).
+This project is collaborative with faculty in the Departments of Physiology, and Microbiology and Molecular Genetics, Small Animal Clinical Sciences (College of Veterinary Medicine, MSU) and EPFL (Switzerland).